Pastoral Associate for Faith Formation/Youth Ministry Events Coordinator: Rachel Collet

 What is youth ministry?

-- Goal 1 – to empower young people to live as disciples of Jesus Christ in our world today (ie. live as Jesus would want all of us to live);
+- To empower young people to live as disciples of Jesus Christ in our world today.

-- Goal 2 – to draw young people to responsible participation in the life, mission, and work of the Catholic faith community;
+- To draw young people to responsible participation in the life, mission, and work of the Catholic faith community.

-- Goal 3 – foster the total personal and spiritual growth of each young person.
-(Renewing the Vision, 1997)
+- To foster the total personal and spiritual growth of each young person.